AbdullahMu/DAT-SEA-2019/README.md

 ## Office Hours
 Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* Instructor's Office Hours - TBD (or by Appointment - slack Naumaan N)
+* Instructor's Office Hours - Wednesdays 5:30-7:30pm (or by Appointment - slack Naumaan N)

 Slack me at Naumaan N or post in our #officehours channel to reserve a time-slot!